Azure/iot-identity-service/docs/develop-an-agent.md

 Currently, host processes using module identities can only authenticate against IoT Hub using the SaS authentication method.

-It is beneficial that you include and validate X.509 authentication in the short term (by registering a device principal) so that module X.509 authentication could be easily supported in the future.
+It is beneficial that you include and validate X.509 authentication in the short term (by registering a device principal) so that module X.509 authentication can be easily supported in the future.

 #### Registering a Device Principal